PeterWone/Antipodean/spike/Farewell.md

 "You cannot im&mdash;" she interrupted herself, revised, "Maybe you can. _They_ cannot imagine how _angry_ I am."

 Eric was there, and Shorty.
 They all were.
 In her haste, she'd left them all behind.
 He opened the bag.
 The remnants of a lumberjacket, sodden with half-dried blood, torn and tangled with the half eaten remnant of a man.
 What remained was scorched, cooked almost.
-He guessed she come too late and unleash the wrath of god to get them off what was left, to reclaim _something._
+He guessed she'd come too late, and unleashed the wrath of god to get them off what was left, to reclaim _something._

 She walked over, reverently disentangling what was left from the jacket, straightening body and... soul?
 The outward manifestation, maybe.
 A half smile emerged.
 She'd brought him home.